Skip navigation

 You can choose your child’s surname yourself.
 This can be done before birth or when you register the birth.

-To register the name of your child, visit the lobby of Burgerzaken (Civil Affairs) at Town Hall together with your partner.
+To register the name of your child, visit the lobby of Burgerzaken (Civil Affairs) at city hall together with your partner.
 You can do so before the birth or no later than the birth registration.
-You cannot authorise your partner, you will have to go to Town Hall together.
+You cannot authorise your partner, you will have to go to city hall together.

 Double surname

 You can also choose a double surname for your child.
 This is only possible if your child has a Dutch nationality from birth or by acknowledgement.
 The surname that you choose for your first child will be used for all other future children of the same parents.
 Once the surname is registered, you can no longer change this through the municipal government.
-Only through a judge can you change your child’s surname.
+You can then only change your child's surname through a judge.

 Changing child’s surname upon marriage or partnership